 – SMRT (Self Myofascial Release Therapy)

-Keep in mind, that just a 3 minute stretch at the end of your session is not going to yield you great results.
-Like all components of health and fitness, you must apply the FITT principle (Frequency, Intensity, Time and Type), track and measure your improvements.
+Keep in mind, that just a 3-minute stretch at the end of your session is not going to yield you great results.
+Like all components of health and fitness, you must apply the FITT principle (Frequency, Intensity, Time, and Type), to track and measure your improvements.

-With specific relation to flexibility, we must consider increased frequency, and time, and only intensity as a factor for mainly Isometric and PNF methods, and not static stretching protocols.
+With specific relation to flexibility, we must consider the increased frequency, time, and only intensity as a factor for mainly Isometric and PNF methods, and not static stretching protocols.

 Try it, it will be the perfect compliment to your current training and help you do the things you need to do, but don’t do on your own